 Gender Pay Gap Statement

-Macquarie Community College (MCC) including its subsidiary entities is committed to promoting equity and fairness across all aspects of its operations and we recognise the importance of addressing any issues, including equitable remuneration.
-We are dedicated to fostering a workplace culture that values diversity and inclusion, and we are committed to ensuring equal opportunities for all employees.
+Macquarie Community College, including its subsidiary entities, is committed to promoting equity and fairness across all operations.
+We recognise the importance of equitable remuneration and are dedicated to fostering a workplace culture that values work/life balance, diversity and inclusion.
+Our aim is to address gender pay disparities proactively and transparently.
+We acknowledge that any gender pay gap, regardless of size, requires continuous action and vigilance to ensure ongoing equity and fairness.

 Analysis and Understanding: